The Scooby-Doo Project: Plot

 Standing outside the Mystery Machine, Velma introduces each member of Mystery Inc. and explains that she is documenting one of their new mysteries.

 The footage cuts to the gang's interviews with locals of Casper County, each describing the monster reported to be haunting the woods.
-Reviewing the information, Velma points out how all the stories are different and thus do not add up.
-Scooby mentions that he does not like giant cats, leading Daphne to squabble with him over his speech pattern, as she interprets his statement as being about rats.
-The final interview presented is with an elderly woman who warns them not to go near the woods.
+The final interview presented is with an elderly woman who warns them not to enter the location.
+The gang arrives at the woods regardless, with Shaggy noting that the woods look "more realistic" than their own, cartoon woods.

-Arriving at the Casper County Woods, Shaggy tells Velma that the woods look more "realistic" and different from their regular woods making him uneasy.
-Scooby echoes this sentiment, although Fred calms them down, insisting they will have fun, and that it is his turn to unmask the villain.
-Entering the woods, the gang bids farewell to the Mystery Machine, with Shaggy pointing out that they always solve mysteries at night.
 When they arrive at the cemetery inside of the woods, the place where the county's curse began, Shaggy is horrified to learn that they will be sleeping nearby.
 Velma proceeds to explain the curse, but is drowned out by Shaggy and Scooby.

 Cutting to the next day, it is revealed that the gang has had an offscreen encounter with the monster in the woods.
 Velma remarks they have been walking forever to find whoever, or whatever, was trying to scare them.
 Daphne voices her belief that the monster is a farmer, possibly even the one they had interviewed earlier.
-She then accuses Velma of irritating him with her camera, to which Velma defends herself, saying she just wanted to make a visual record of their adventure.
-Daphne points out that all they have done is gotten lost, lived off of the land, and used Scooby for a blanket.
-Shaggy claims he does not want to sleep outside again, as sleeping against a gravestone hurt his back, to which Scooby agrees.
+That night, Velma wakes up to a sound outside the tent which also wakes Daphne.
+Velma asks if the noise is Scooby, only to hear Scrappy-Doo yell "Puppy power!" as a response.
+This sends the entire, panicked gang scrambling out of the tent, and into the woods.
+They eventually convince Scrappy to lead the way with investigating, then take the opportunity to flee without him.
+Later that night, the gang hears strange noises outside of the tent and exhort Shaggy and Scooby to investigate.
+The pair comply, and Scooby briefly gets separated after running away upon spotting a monster running across the gravestones.